Logistics in retail: what is it?

 What degree background and qualifications do I need for a career in retail logistics?

-For the majority of graduate schemes with large retailers, such as Morrisons and Tesco, you will be required to have at least a 2.1.
+Some employers will accept graduates with a 2.2, although many will expect a 2.1.
 In most cases, retailers do not specify a degree subject, but engineering, maths or science subjects are likely to be preferred.

 There are postgraduate courses in logistics that may help you gain specialist skills and knowledge; however, none of the major retailers have roles specifically for postgraduate students.